yoann-dufresne/yoann-dufresne.github.io/_posts/2020-03-10-Select on RRR bitvector.markdown

 This is not the bitvector that we are currently using but the technics for performing rank and select in constant time are very interesting.

-The details of the datastructure are very hard to understand and thankfully to [Alex Bowe](https://alexbowe.com), the rank operation datastructure have been explained in a [previous blogpost](https://alexbowe.com/rrr/).
+The details of the datastructure are very hard to understand but thankfully to [Alex Bowe](https://alexbowe.com), the rank operation datastructure have been explained in a [previous blogpost](https://alexbowe.com/rrr/).
-Here I will try to be as clear as possible to describe the datastructure supporting the select operation in constant time.
+However, as far as I know, there is no vulgarization articles on the RRR select datastructure.
+I think that is because of the difficulty to understand the original papers, the fact that the datastructure do not looks like "a practical solution" and because there are some fast implementations that use less space (Implementation from Navarro [here](https://link.springer.com/chapter/10.1007/978-3-540-89097-3_18) or SDSL [logarithmic implementation (line 448 to 534)](http://simongog.github.io/sdsl/a00248_source.html)).

+So, in this post, I will only focus on the select datastructure and the representation of the bitvector as it is needed for the select query.

 # Rank and Select